DeveloperWilliams/Daraja-api-node-express/readme.md

 DARAJA_CONSUMER_SECRET=your_consumer_secret
 DARAJA_SHORTCODE=your_shortcode
 DARAJA_PASSKEY=your_passkey
-CALLBACK_URL=https://yourdomain.com/callback (use  ngrok to expose your backend )
+CALLBACK_URL=https://yourdomain.com/callback (use  ngrok to expose your backend on local development)